Tmitchy/LetsDefend-Monitoring-Alert/README.md

 <img width="823" height="200" alt="image" src="https://github.com/user-attachments/assets/1f70db7c-642e-45d3-b3c2-df3a69890bb2" /><br>
 *Fig 4*<br>

-I began by collecting information, including the hostname and IP address of the device.
+I began by collecting information, including the hostname `NicolasPRD` and the IP address `172.16.17.37` of the device running on `Windows 10`.
 Once I discovered the host on the network, the first step was to quarantine the device by disconnecting it from the network, as shown in the image below.
 After that, I examined the processes, network activity, terminal History, and browser history to gather more information about the alerted malicious file.

 <img width="823" height="300" alt="image" src="https://github.com/user-attachments/assets/6eef784e-7371-4343-8285-6b49c65130af" /><br>
 *Fig 5*